v8/v8.dev/src/docs/gdb.md

 ---
 title: 'Debugging builtins with GDB'
 ---
-As of V8 v6.9, there's a more convenient way to debug CSA / ASM / Torque builtins in GDB (and possibly other debuggers).
+As of V8 v6.9, there’s a more convenient way to debug CSA / ASM / Torque builtins in GDB (and possibly other debuggers).

 It’s now possible to create breakpoints from within GDB: